msztolcman/smtpc/README.md

 ----------

 Both, Subject and email body can also be used as a templates.
-By default, if no `--template-field` is specified, then no templating engine is used.
+By default, if no `--template-field` or `--template-field-json` is specified, then no templating engine is used.

 If you will specify any template field, then SMTPc is looking for template engine.
 By default, SMTPc try to use [Jinja2](https://jinja.palletsprojects.com)